Goggo Network

 Goggo Network is a company with headquarters in Madrid, Berlin and Paris, dedicated to the creation of autonomous mobility networks in different cities in Europe.
-It was founded in 2018 by Martin Varsavsky and Yasmine Fage, who currently serve as CEO and COO, respectively.
+It was founded in 2018 as "105.
+"Media" Vermögensverwaltungsgesellschaft mbH" by Springer SE and changed to 'goggo network' 14.11.2019.
+Change to Martin Varsavsky as CEO in February 2020.
+Yasmine Fage serves as COO.

 Goggo Network's goal is to operate fleets of autonomous vehicles in Europe and help country governments create a licensing system for the operation of self-driving vehicles.
 In September 2021, the company launched the initial tests of the first self-driving food truck to circulate on the streets of Spain, and later that year it presented an autonomous delivery robot in collaboration with the company Glovo, which began operations in Madrid in February 2022.

 History

 Beginnings and first round of investment

 The company was created in July 2018 in Madrid by entrepreneur Martín Varsavsky, recognized for having founded companies such as Jazztel, Eolia, Overture Life, Barter Energy and VAS Ventures, and by Yasmine Fage, a former associate at the consulting firm McKinsey & Company.
 In light of the modification of the mobility law concerning the regulation of self-driving vehicles in France (2019), the company decided to start operations in that country.
 In January 2020, Goggo Network managed to raise €24 million from investors Axel Springer and SoftBank in a Series A funding round.
 These funds were used to start work in Germany and strengthen its presence in Spain and France.